SamanehDavoudi/samanehdavoudi.github.io/index.md

 ---

 # About

+I am a computational biologist at Ghent University.
+My resarch area is focused on simulating biologoical processes using (coarse-grained) molecular dynamics method.
+Using python programming, I do the analyisis of the results.
 [Click here](/cv) to see the full CV, and [here](/cv.pdf) to download a print version.

-By default, the theme only contains these few pages in order to stay lean and flexible.
-However, it can be easily extended to accommodate more pages, [publication list](https://scholar.google.com/citations?user=gX_JMSoAAAAJ&hl=en), [?](https://jekyllrb.com/docs/posts/#tags-and-categories).
+To can also see my [publication list](https://scholar.google.com/citations?user=gX_JMSoAAAAJ&hl=en), [?](https://jekyllrb.com/docs/posts/#tags-and-categories).